nZeloT/PFHSim/res/calculations_buildHouse.md

  * level up duration: 1 period
  * during level up you can still use the storage
  * need +1 storage keeper

+###catalog for market
+* one housetype in every varition of walls
+* price is variable
+ * see all operation costs (machine + employees for machine) + material costs + employee cost +
+   Sockelbetrag: hr manager salary, storage keeper salary, storage cost, architect salary, design thinking project cost
+* training cost, upgrades, new purchases are effect bank account directly